 Georgia DUI laws and the related Georgia DUI penalties have become more severe with each passing year starting in the early 1980s.
-The State of Georgia, like every state in the Union, has been coerced into doing this by the federal government by making the receipt of federal money contingent upon “falling into line” with the changes.
+The State of Georgia, like every state in the Union, has been coerced into boosting punishment by the federal government by making the receipt of federal highway money contingent upon “falling into line” with the suggested changes.

 The primary mechanism is through the withholding of federal funds for highways, until a state passes laws that comply with federal regulations.
 Using a “carrot-and-stick” approach, if the Peach State does not comply by altering Georgia law, the State will lose valuable federal highway construction and repair money.

-Once the new laws go into effect, all judges and prosecutor in Georgia are then held to these higher punishment standards.
-Multiple DUI laws in GA control license suspensions, points, and reinstatement after a DUI GA.
+Once the new laws go into effect, all judges and prosecutors in Georgia are then held to these higher punishment standards, even if the case is for DUI charges first offense.
+Multiple DUI laws in GA control license suspensions, points, and license reinstatement after a DUI GA.

 Penalties for a DUI in Georgia First Offense

-· Jail sentence of 24 hours or more, when the chemical test from a blood alcohol or breath alcohol was reported to be 0.08 grams percent or more, from alcohol consumed before the driving ended;
+- Jail sentence of 24 hours or more, when the chemical test from a blood alcohol or breath alcohol was reported to be a blood alcohol content (BAC) of 0.08 grams percent or more, from alcohol consumed before the driving ended;

-· Completion of DUI classes called “risk reduction,” that is defensive driving course (twenty-hour course taught over several days) which is our state’s DUI school;
+- Completion of DUI classes for drunk driving charges called “risk reduction,” that is defensive driving course (twenty-hour course taught over several days) which is our state’s DUI school;

-· Probation of 12 months, minus any days of jail time following the offender’s DUI arrest.
-Under GA laws, the 12 months on probation cannot be waiver, suspended or terminated early.
+- Probation of 12 months, minus any days of jail time following the offender’s DUI arrest.
+Under GA laws, the 12 months on probation cannot be waived, suspended, or terminated early.

-Many potential clients call our law firm voicing concern about Georgia DUI penalties and (if convicted) the consequences for driving under the influence of alcohol.
+Many potential clients call our law office near me voicing concern about Georgia DUI penalties under GA Code 40-6-391 and (if convicted) the consequences for driving under the influence of alcohol.
 A conviction of a DUI in Georgia 1st offense carries a moderate criminal law punishment.
 However, the lifetime criminal record and resulting license suspension after a conviction on DUI charges can wreak havoc in your life.

 A so-called “zero tolerance” BAC level is in place for drivers under age 21, which is set at 0.02 for underage drivers.
 Pressure from groups like M.A.D.D. and the American Medical Association (AMA) continue to try push the legal BAC limit down below 0.08%.
 If you were pulled over by a Georgia patrol car, and you took a roadside breath test and “blew” a 0.08% or higher, the Georgia police officer can arrest you for drunk driving.